-In an effort to comply with a Federal Mandate as well as a recent case law, Martin v.
-Boise (2018), the North SPA, comprised of the cities of Placentia, Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Orange, Villa Park, Stanton, and Yorba Linda are collaborating on a regional approach to address homelessness in the North SPA.
+In an effort to comply with a Federal Mandate as well as recent case law, Martin v.
+Boise (2018), the North Specific Planning Area (SPA), comprised of the cities of Placentia, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Orange, Villa Park, Stanton, and Yorba Linda have collaborated on a regional approach to address homelessness in the North SPA.

-Based on the local mandate by U.S. District Federal Judge David Carter, cities in the North SPA are required to work on a homeless housing plan for the region, which shall include creating Navigation Centers designed to house and service North Orange County cities’ homeless population.
-The requirement for North SPA is to create Navigation Centers that would provide comprehensive supportive services including vocational services, recreational services, mental health, transportation services and 200 beds to the homeless residents of the North Orange County region.
-If cities do not comply with the mandate to add emergency housing, they will not legally be able to keep the homeless from creating an encampment in public areas, such as city halls, senior centers, parks and neighborhood sidewalks, including sidewalks in front of residents’ homes.
+Based on the local mandate by U.S. District Federal Judge David Carter, cities in the North SPA were required to work on a homeless housing plan for the region, which includes creating Navigation Centers designed to house and service North Orange County cities’ homeless population.
+The requirement for North SPA was to create Navigation Centers that would provide comprehensive supportive services, including vocational services, recreational services, mental health, transportation services, and 200 beds to the homeless residents of the North Orange County region.
+If cities did not comply with the mandate to add emergency housing, they would not legally be able to keep the homeless from creating an encampment in public areas, such as city halls, senior centers, parks and neighborhood sidewalks, including sidewalks in front of residents’ homes.

-This decision along with the recent Orange County Federal Court case presiding under Judge Carter significantly limits the City’s ability to manage and control homeless proliferation and public camping in our community.
-In order to comply with these Federal requirements and court decisions, and to ensure that the City maintains local control over enforcement of its own anti-camping ordinance in public areas, including public sidewalks, the City of Placentia along with the North SPA cities have identified two potential locations for Navigation Centers – one in Placentia and one in Buena Park.
+This decision, along with the recent Orange County Federal Court case presiding under Judge Carter, significantly limits the City’s ability to manage and control homeless proliferation and public camping in our community.
+In order to comply with these Federal requirements and court decisions and to ensure that the City maintains local control over the enforcement of its own anti-camping ordinance in public areas, including public sidewalks, the City of Placentia, along with the North SPA cities identified two locations for Navigation Centers – one in Placentia and one in Buena Park.

-On Tuesday January 15, 2019 the City Council approved an Exclusive Negotiating Agreement to conduct a due diligence review on a proposed Navigation Center at 527 Fee Ana Street, which is located in an industrial zone portion of the City.
-City Administrator Damien Arrula provided a comprehensive presentation to the City Council and the public on homelessness in Placentia and encampment areas throughout the City.
-After extensive Council discussion, the Council agreed to have Staff further analyze homelessness in the City, conduct its due diligence on the proposed site and conduct community meetings to receive feedback from the community.
+On Tuesday January 15, 2019 City Administrator Damien Arrula provided a comprehensive presentation to the City Council and the public on homelessness in Placentia and encampment areas throughout the City.
+After extensive Council discussion, the Council agreed to have Staff further analyze homelessness in the City, conduct its due diligence on the proposed site, and conduct community meetings to receive feedback from the community.